 If a United States person is treated as owning (directly, indirectly or constructively) at least 10% of the value or voting power of our ordinary shares (or ADSs), such person may be treated as a "United States shareholder" with respect to each "controlled foreign corporation" in our group (if any).
-Because our group includes one or more U.S. subsidiaries, certain of our non-U.S. subsidiaries could be treated as controlled foreign corporations (regardless of whether we are or are not treated as a controlled foreign corporation).
-A United States shareholder of a controlled foreign corporation may be required to annually report and include in its U.S. taxable income its pro rata share of "Subpart F income", "global intangible low-taxed income" and investments in U.S. property by controlled foreign corporations, whether or not we make any distributions.
-An individual that is a United States shareholder with respect to a controlled foreign corporation.
-A failure to comply with these reporting obligations may subject such holder to significant monetary penalties and may prevent the statute of limitations with respect to such holder's U.S. federal income tax return for the year for which reporting was due from starting.
-We cannot provide any assurances that we will assist investors in determining whether any of our non-U.S. subsidiaries are treated as a controlled foreign corporation or whether such investor is treated as a United States shareholder with respect to any of such controlled foreign corporation and tax paying obligations.
-A United States investor should consult their own advisors regarding the potential application of these rules to its investment in the Common Stock.
+Because our group includes one or more US subsidiaries, certain of our non-US subsidiaries could be treated as controlled foreign corporations (regardless of whether we are or are not treated as a controlled foreign corporation).
+A United States shareholder of a controlled foreign corporation may be required to annually report and include in its US taxable income its pro rata share of "Subpart F income", "global intangible low-taxed income" and investments in US property by controlled foreign corporations, whether or not we make any distributions.
+An individual that is a United States shareholder with respect to a controlled foreign corporation generally would not be allowed certain tax deductions or foreign tax credits that would be allowed to a United States shareholder that is a US corporation.
+A failure to comply with these reporting obligations may subject such holder to significant monetary penalties and may prevent the statute of limitations with respect to such holder's US federal income tax return for the year for which reporting was due from starting.
+We cannot provide any assurances that we will assist investors in determining whether any of our non-US subsidiaries are treated as a controlled foreign corporation or whether such investor is treated as a United States shareholder with respect to any of such controlled foreign corporations or furnish to any United States shareholders information that may be necessary to comply with the aforementioned reporting and tax paying obligations.
+A United States investor should consult their own advisors regarding the potential application of these rules to its investment in our ordinary shares (or ADSs).